-In December 2004, DBOC purchased the assets of JOC, assuming the remaining seven years of the RUO and SUP that NPS had issued to JOC for the well and septic leach field (DBOC 2011f^{xx}).
+In December 2004, DBOC purchased the assets of JOC, assuming the remaining 7 years of the RUO and SUP that the NPS had issued to JOC for the well and septic leach field (DBOC 2011f^{xiii}).
 There were no changes to the terms of the RUO or to its expiration date.
-On March 18, 2005, CDFG authorized the transfer of Leases M-438-01 and M-438-02 from JOC to DBOC, which is owned and operated by Kevin and Nancy Lunny (CDFG 2005a, 2005b).
+On March 18, 2005, the CDFG authorized the transfer of Leases M-438-01 and M-438-02 from JOC to DBOC, which is owned and operated by Kevin and Nancy Lunny (CDFG 2005a, 2005b).
 The acreages and the shellfish culturing provisions of the leases remained the same.
 Lease M-438-01, for approximately 1,049 acres of water bottoms within Drakes Estero, allowed for the cultivation of Pacific oysters and European flat oysters, with minimum production limits placed on the oyster harvesting (CDFG 2005a).
 Lease M-438-02, which is the 1-acre parcel on the west side of Drakes Estero inside the boundary of Lease M-438-01, allowed for the cultivation of purplehinged rock scallops and Manila clams (CDFG 2005b).

 When DBOC purchased the assets of JOC, it also assumed the compliance obligations arising from the CCC Consent Cease and Desist Order issued to JOC (CCC 2003).
-DBOC has worked with CCC staff to remove some of the unpermitted developments, including the removal of the western portion and the second-floor addition to the processing plant and retail facility, two storage containers, a refrigerated trailer, the seed setting area, the western portion of the storage facility, and a mobile home.
-However, not all of the unpermitted development had been removed when DBOC completed additional development without a coastal development permit or approval from NPS, including placement of two large containers for shucking/packing/storage and a temporary construction trailer, construction of a processing facility and second leach field, grading and paving within the onshore portions, and placement of oyster culture apparatus in Drakes Estero (CCC 2007b).
-DBOC also established unauthorized practices on the property (e.g., boat transit outside established channels).
+DBOC has worked with CCC staff to remove some of the unpermitted developments.
+However, not all of the unpermitted development had been removed when DBOC constructed additional development and established unauthorized practices on the property (e.g., refrigerated storage units installed, second leach field constructed, parking area paved, boat transit outside established channels) without either a coastal development permit or NPS approval.
 CCC and NPS alerted DBOC to the violations, and DBOC agreed to submit a coastal development permit application for all "onshore and offshore" development on the property that required a permit.
-A second Consent Cease and Desist Order (No. CCC-07-CD-11/CCC-07-CD-04) was issued as a short-term order to allow DBOC operations to continue while DBOC met the remaining requirements for documented violations.
-The 2007 Cease and Desist Order set time frames for submittal of the coastal development permit application, established agreed-upon conditions of the operations, and identified activities to be avoided until CCC received and approved the application.
+A second Consent Cease and Desist Order (No. CCC-07-CD-11/CCC-07-CD-04) was issued to DBOC that set time frames for submittal of the coastal development permit application, established agreed-upon conditions of the operations, and identified activities to be avoided until CCC received and approved the application.
 The consent order furthermore directed DBOC to take actions and implement protective measures to ensure protection of coastal resources.
-On November 29, 2007, DBOC signed the consent order to work with CCC and NPS to resolve the violations (CCC 2007b).
-Even though the 2007 Cease and Desist Order was issued as a short-term order, it currently remains in effect.
+On November 29, 2007, DBOC signed the consent order to work with the CCC and NPS to resolve the violations (CCC 2007b).
+DBOC has fulfilled some but not all of the required terms and conditions of the consent order.
+An after-the-fact plan for the second leach field was subsequently submitted to the NPS for review and approval.